Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Materials and Methods

 When the two policies are the same strategy, the method is referred to as an on-policy method.
 When the policies are different, the method is referred to as an off-policy method.
 In this project, the \gls*{ppo} algorithm \cite{schulman2017proximal} was used to make smart scheduling of hardware for power optimisation. \gls*{ppo} is an on-policy \gls*{drl}, and the data used in the buffer is obtained by the target policy.
 This means that the Replay Buffer stores the data collected by the same policy for updating the network.

 The \gls*{ppo} algorithm includes two network structures: the Actor Network \cite{huang2020deep} and the Critic Network \cite{su2021value}.
 The Actor Network takes the state as input and outputs either the action probability for discrete action spaces or the action probability distribution parameters for continuous action spaces \cite{huang2020deep}.
 The Critic Network takes the state as input and outputs the state values \cite{su2021value}.
 The output of the algorithm is considered better if the action output by the actor network can make the advantage larger, and if the value of the state output by the critic network is more accurate.
+The pseudocode is described in Algorithm~\ref{alg:Algorithm} and depicted in Figure~\ref{fig:PPO_Structure}.
 The \gls*{ppo} agent consists of two parts: interaction with the environment to collect samples, and decision-making of the actions quality.
 One advantage of the \gls*{ac} network architecture used in \gls*{ppo} is that it can solve \gls*{drl} problems related to continuous action spaces.
 Unlike discrete action spaces, it does not require dictionaries or storing value functions as tables or matrices.
-Instead, the \gls*{ac} network architecture directly uses the Policy-Based method, which uses various policy gradient methods to directly optimize the deep neural network parameterization's policy.
+Instead, the \gls*{ac} network architecture directly uses the Policy-Based method, which uses various policy gradient methods to directly optimise the deep neural network parameterisation's policy.
 This allows the deep neural network to directly output the action.
 Additionally, the noise variance of the action can be represented as a trainable vector, rather than being output by the network.
-This helps prevent overlarge noise variance from generating numerous boundary actions, which can negatively affect the performance of the agent and make the algorithm difficult to explore certain states. \gls*{ppo} is also well-suited for modelling continuous data of GPU energy consumption, which can be used as input for the deep reinforcement learning algorithm.
+This helps prevent overlarge noise variance from generating numerous boundary actions, which can negatively affect the performance of the agent and make the algorithm difficult to explore certain states. \gls*{ppo} is also well-suited for modelling continuous data of \gls*{gpu} energy consumption, which can be used as input for the deep reinforcement learning algorithm.
 The algorithm's output is the action with energy saving effect.